 Active treatment does not include services to maintain generally independent recipients who are able to function with little supervision or without a continuous active treatment program.

 ACTIVITIES OF DAILY LIVING (ADLs)

-ADLs are self-care activities routinely performed on a daily basis, such as bathing, dressing, and toileting, transferring, continence and eating.
+ADLs are self-care activities routinely performed on a daily basis, such as bathing, dressing, grooming, toileting, transferring, mobility, continence and eating.